zwieblum/devuan-images/README.md

 ## All Images

+Write the image to the sd-card:
+`xz devuan-beowulf-orangepipcplus-tde-2.3GB-20200926.img > /dev/sdXXX`

-After writingthe image to your sd-card you will want to expand the image to take all the remaining space.
+You will want to expand the image to take all the remaining space.
 Use `gparted`, but do not move the partition to the - otherwise you will overwrite the bootloader.

 User accounts are **root** / **root** and **user** / **user**.